5argon/NotchSolution/.Documentation/Components/SafeAreaPadding.md

 - **Safe Balanced** : Pad this side according to `Screen.safeArea`, but if the opposite side has a larger padding then pad by that value instead.
 - **Zero** : The padding will be zero, edge of your `RectTransform` will be locked to the canvas's edge.

+Note that each side is referring to **the phone** not its `RectTransform` this component is attaced to. (e.g. top = top edge of the phone.)
+Therefore, even if the entire canvas is rotated 180 degree, the "top" is still referring to the top edge of the phone.

 ### Orientation Type

 If your application supports both portrait and landscape you could choose `DualOrientation` here.
 But such a game is rare so the default value is `SingleOrientation`.
 The choice will only show up if your Player Settings is configured such that both orientations are possible.